dmarro89/dare-db/README.md

 ## How to Contribute

-All kind of contributions are welcome (e.g., code, ideas, bugs, comments, documentations, etc.)!
-If your found a bug open an issue and describe it shortly.
-If you want to add a feature, feel free to open an issue, assign it to yourself and make a pull request based on your issue.
-Note that discussion threads are used to discuss ideas.

-How to add a new feature using pull request:
+All sorts of contributions to this project!
+Here's how you can get involved:

+* *Found a bug?* Let us know!
+Open an [issue](https://github.com/dmarro89/dare-db/issues) and briefly describe the problem.
+* *Have a great idea for a new feature?* Open an [issue](https://github.com/dmarro89/dare-db/issues) to discuss it.
+If you'd like to implementing it yourself, you can assign this issue to yourself and create a pull request once the code/improvement/fix is ready.
+* *Want to talk about something related to the project?* [Discussion threads](https://github.com/dmarro89/dare-db/discussions) are the perfect place to brainstorm ideas

+Here is how you could add your new ```code/improvement/fix``` with a *pull request*:

-1. Fork the repository (e.g., latest changes must be in ```main``` branch)
+1. Fork the repository (e.g., latest changes must be in ```develop``` branch)
     ```
-    git clone -b main https://github.com/dmarro89/dare-db
+    git clone -b develop https://github.com/dmarro89/dare-db
     ```
 2. Create a new branch for your feature.
 Use number of a newly created issue and keywords (e.g., ```10-implement-feature-ABC```)
     ```